cgxeiji/scholar/README.md

 - [x] Add `-i` flag to enable/disable interactive mode.
 - [x] Add `interactive: true` settings in the configuration file.
 - [x] Make attached file path relative to entry, ~unless is an external file~.
+- [x] Be able to copy the file path to stdout.
 - [ ] Be able to reference a file instead of copying it.
 - [ ] Add support for attaching multiple files.